nbusich/machine-learning-research/README.md

 NEXT STEPS:
 Lets look back to the original problem of reducing/eliminating manual image classification while still generating enough data for research.
 The key word is **enough** data for research.
 There are millions of images being generated, while 1000 images would probably suffice for the research being conducted.
 That means we don't actually have to acheive 100% accuracy in order to solve the problem.
-We only need to classify good bad images with 100% accuracy, to avoid bad data skewing results.
+We only need to classify bad images with 100% accuracy, to avoid bad data skewing results.
 That means we can misclassify good images as bad, so long as we keep a reasonable amount (enough) images for the purposes of the research.
 Therefore, with a classification algorithm other than kSVM (because it does not produce probabilities) we will keep only images where the model produces a high threshold of certainty for good or bad.
 The next steps are therefore implementing a model other than kSVM using the representation vectors, and thresholding the probability necessary to be classified as good.
 I will implement